Identification, Images, & Information

 Identification

-Strongly sexually dimorphic.
-Male has a very broad yellow median band, wider than any other species in its range, and long all-black tails.
+On the upper side the male has a very broad yellow median band, wider than any other species in its range, and long all-black tails.
 Females are dark brown with short, stubby tails.
-Both sexes have a row of large yellow crescent-shaped spots along the hindwing margin; females have a row of blue crescents as well.
-Female's forewing has a paler tip than base, with line of contrast curving through middle and along leading edge.
+Both sexes have a row of yellow crescent-shaped spots along the hindwing margin.
+Females hind wings may have a metallic bluish sheen above, and typically have two additional concentric rows of crescents, one bluish, and a reddish row inside that (on upper side, inner rows may be faint or absent, and nearly all crescents may vary to yellowish, greenish or bluish).
+Female forewing is paler apically than toward the base, divided by a stripe of yellowish curving through middle and along leading edge (stronger on under side than upper side).

 Range